-- ▲ Support Ukrainian employees with accessing your company's benefits this includes providing financial literacy training, including: explaining direct deposit, pay periods, taxes, and retirement accounts; and explaining benefits, particularly health care and insurance.
-Consider translating these materials into Ukrainian.
+- ▲ Support Ukrainian employees with accessing your company's benefits this includes providing financial literacy training.
+Consider translating relevant materials into Ukrainian.
 (In most workplaces in Ukraine, benefits, health care, insurance, and different salary payment options do not exist). - ▲ Establish a schedule and mutual understanding of feedback and performance reviews, and be explicitly clear about potential consequences for performance issues. - ▲ Establish expectations around salary progression and career growth, and offer opportunities for professional development and growth at the company. - Explain channels for providing feedback and raising concerns about HR issues.
-Things like non-retaliation policies, for example, are not common in Ukraine.
-Ukrainian employees are generally more familiar with these HR procedures if they previously worked for an international company.
+Ukrainian employees may be unfamiliar with these. - ▲ Be flexible with time off requests and/or allow Ukrainian employees to work remotely for a certain period of time so they can travel home to see husbands, brothers, fathers, etc. on leave from the army.